uscensusbureau/SABLE/README.md

 ## Introduction

 SABLE, which stands for Scraping Assisted by Learning, is a collection of tools for web crawling and web scraping.
 Some elements involve supervised machine learning to perform text classification.
-The idea is to discover potential new sources of data on the web in PDF format, apply a text classification model to predict whether the PDF contains useful data, and then scrape data using templates, text analysis, and other models.
+The idea is to discover potential new data sources on the web in PDF format, apply a text classification model to predict whether the PDF contains useful data, and then scrape data using templates, text analysis, and other models.
 SABLE was initially developed to scrape data on tax revenue collections from state and local government websites but has been applied to other settings such as finding population and housing statistics on the websites of foreign national statistical agencies.

 ## Software